ryerbanta/social-media-strategy/README.md

 # social-media-strategy
 This is a template for developing a social media strategy.
 Consider this a living document that should be revisited and refined periodically.
+## How to use this
+Create a GitHub account, fork this, and make it your own.
+Alternately, you can copy the template and work with it in your website, content management system or your favorite text creation tool.
 ## The Big Picture
 * Why follow us
 * Where to follow us